Handbook | Alley Summer Conservatory

 The Alley can be cold at times, so students are encouraged to bring a sweater or a sweatshirt.
 Students may keep a backpack or bag within the theatre and may bring a towel to use for floor exercises if they have neck or back issues.

 Comfortable, closed-toed shoes: Students will be participating in a variety of active theatre exercises and artistic endeavors.
 Being able to move around freely and safely is extremely important.
 Students should wear closed-toed shoes and clothing that is appropriate for movement each day.

 Alley Theatre will not be responsible for any lost items of clothing.

 Emergencies & Medical Needs

 Emergency Forms: The health and safety of students are a priority.
-Please make sure to turn in your required forms on the first day of Conservatory.
+Please make sure to fill out your required forms before the first day of Conservatory.
 Completed forms must be handed to the camp administrator.

 Medical or other concerns: It is important for us to be aware of any medical concerns that could hinder a student’s performance such as sports injuries, asthma, or other conditions that might need attention.
 Alley Conservatory will need a written action plan that details any symptoms and what is to be done in the event of an emergency.

 Allergies: It is very important that you inform Alley Conservatory staff of any allergies that may impact your student’s ability to participate in Conservatory.